loda-lang/loda-programs/programs/oeis/list0.md

 * [A079998](http://oeis.org/A079998) ([L02 program](A079998.asm)): The characteristic function of the multiples of five.
 * [A080023](http://oeis.org/A080023) ([L09 program](A080023.asm)): log_phi(n) is closer to an integer than is log_phi(m) for any m with 2<=m<n, where phi=(1+sqrt(5))/2 is the golden ratio.
 * [A080029](http://oeis.org/A080029) ([L26 program](A080029.asm)): a(n) is taken to be the smallest positive integer not already present which is consistent with the condition "n is a member of the sequence if and only if a(n) is a multiple of 3".
+* [A080030](http://oeis.org/A080030) ([L26 program](A080030.asm)): a(n) is taken to be the smallest positive integer not already present which is consistent with the condition "n is a member of the sequence if and only if a(n) is congruent to 1 mod 3".
 * [A080031](http://oeis.org/A080031) ([L25 program](A080031.asm)): a(n) is taken to be the smallest positive integer not already present which is consistent with the condition "n is a member of the sequence if and only if a(n) is congruent to 2 mod 3".
 * [A080036](http://oeis.org/A080036) ([L07 program](A080036.asm)): a(n) = n + round(sqrt(2*n)) + 1.
 * [A080037](http://oeis.org/A080037) ([L15 program](A080037.asm)): a(0)=2; for n > 0, a(n) = n + floor(sqrt(4n-3)) + 2.